 Referee of the year

-The LHSA Young Male Referee of the Year for 2018 is: Mason Rindfleisch
+The LHSA Young Male Referee of the Year for 2022 is: Stephen Hill

-The LHSA Young Female Referee of the Year for 2018 is: Rebecca Hill
+The LHSA Young Female Referee of the Year for 2022 is: Emily Sweeny

 Please congratulate them the next time you see them on the Pitch.